IntegraMOD/phpbb2.0.25-IMPortal/README.md

 added mysqli support.. thank you Vendethiel

+added our IM chmod script so users do not have to manually set file permissions

 The purpose for this little project is to dublicate the core structure of IntegraMOD 151 so we can build a solid bootstrap template